Linux Bash Script to Remind You to Take a Break (RestTime)

 ### This function checks whether another version of this script is running

-### The best way to determine if software is running is to use a pidfile...
+### The ideal way to determine if a program is running is using a pidfile, but the current method is sufficient for this script.

 script_name=$(basename "${0}")